CLCStriders/striders/_posts/2019-09-10-woodchester-park-trail-race-8th-september-2019.md

 The challenging eight-mile race followed paths weaving up and down the steep valley sides, culminating in a tough uphill finish.&nbsp;

 **Helen Knight** led the club home to finish as 3rd lady overall and first in her LV40 category in a time of 61:00.
 She was followed by **Gavin Jerman** in a time of 63:44.
-Both Helen and Gavin have completed all three races in Stroud AC&#8217;s &#8216;Roger Briers&#8217; series this year.
+Both Helen and Gavin have completed all three races in Stroud AC's &#8216;Roger Briers' series this year.

 **Amelia Mullins** finished as 6th lady overall and 1st in her LV45 category in a time of 65:00 and **Nicola Weager**, continuing her return to form, in a time of 70:40.